 About Stacia M Hays

 Dr. Hays’ scholarship areas focus on nursing quality and advocacy, and improving resiliency in children due to trauma, disasters and other high-risk conditions.
-She is the current state of Florida (north) representative for the American Association of Nurse Practitioners.
-She has received advocacy awards from the Florida Nurses Association and from the National Association of Pediatric Nurse Practitioners (NAPNAP).
+She has led a national workgroup to develop human trafficking education and participated in drafting trafficking legislation.
+She serves as Treasurer on the Executive Board of the National Association of Pediatric Nurse Practitioners (NAPNAP) and is the recent state of Florida (north) representative for the American Association of Nurse Practitioners.
+She has received international, national and state leadership and advocacy awards including from the International Transplant Nurses Society, Florida Nurses Association and NAPNAP.
 She is an invited speaker on resiliency, chronic illness and human trafficking for nursing and other health care professions.